How we invalidated a patent related to Drones?

 We had to find another way.
 So far, we had already checked in patent and non-patent literature.
 A substantial amount of time in this project had already been spent, and we only had some state of the art type references on our plate and nothing were substantial enough to invalidate the patent.

-It was at this moment when a thought struck us – Why not try youtube?
+It was at this moment when a thought struck us – Why not try YouTube?

-Why not?
 It was this very place where I first saw a drone and those videos made me curious about the subject matter, and they were the ones that made me submit to the awe of this ingenious piece of invention.

-For the team, the thought process was different.
-According to them, there was a possibility that someone would have uploaded some video related to a drone assembly and the required locking mechanism.
+There was a possibility that someone would have uploaded some video related to a drone assembly and the required locking mechanism.

 Given that we had little time till the deadline and no other approaches left, we started watching videos of Drones. 😀